andrei-placinta/RWP/README.md

-## Control algorithms for Reaction Wheel Pendulum system.
+## Control algorithms for the Reaction Wheel Pendulum system.